 The final item to place in your crockpot is your chili seasoning.
 Prepackaged seasoning works perfectly fine here, although I prefer to make my own.

 Mixing your own lets you know exactly what is going into it - no extra salt or preservatives included.
 It also allows you to have additional control over how much or how little flavoring you would like to add to your dish.

 Cover your slow cooker and cook on low for 8 hours.Instruction for homemade chili seasonings can be found by clicking here

-Pulled beef chili is seriously delicious served so many ways.
-It is best in a bowl, with a nice crusty bread served alongside of it.
-A garden salad makes for a cool and crunchy side kick.
+Pulled beef chili is seriously delicious served in so many ways.
+It is best in a bowl, with a nice crusty bread served alongside it.
+A garden salad makes for a cool and crunchy sidekick.
 To dress it up a bit, it can be served on a bed of rice or riced cauliflower.
-If you are feeling "gourmet" slice off the top of a medium sized loaf of a round bread and scoop out the middle.
+If you are feeling "gourmet" slice off the top of a medium-sized loaf of round bread and scoop out the middle.
 This will make for a wonderful chili bread bowl.

 Toppings are also a great way to customize your chili experience.
 Shredded cheese, sour cream and guacamole are delicious add-ons.
 As are chili flakes, if want want to dial up the heat even further.
 Tortilla chips are always great alongside chili and Crockpot Zucchini and Squash Parmesan rounds out any meal perfectly.